Simple Heat Zone Map is Handy for Internet Plant Shopping

 Do you buy plants on the Internet?

-As gardeners, we have been trained to look at the cold hardiness of the plant to see if it can survive the winter but, for the warmer States, there are different concerns.
+We know as gardeners, we have been trained to look at the cold hardiness of the plant to see if it can survive the winter but, for the warmer States, there are different concerns: the heat.

-A recent email from Burbank, California, spawned a search on whether Dwarf Alberta Spruces (Picea glauca) can survive in a railroad garden that gets several 100 degree Fahrenheit days in the middle of the summer.
-Referencing the American Horticultural Society’s Heat Zone Chart, we find that the heat zones in Burbank (heat zone 8 ) are outside the recommended zones for the Dwarf Alberta Spruce (heat zones 6-1).
-From this research, it looks like he would have better success with a Dwarf Norway Spruce (Picea abies, heat zones 8-1) instead.
+Harold, from Burbank, California, asked if the Dwarf Alberta Spruces (Picea glauca) can survive in a railroad garden that gets several 100 degree Fahrenheit days in the middle of the summer.
+How do we find that out?
+By referencing the American Horticultural Society’s Heat Zone Chart, we find that the heat zones in Burbank (heat zone 8 ) are outside the recommended zones for the Dwarf Alberta Spruce (heat zones 6-1).
+From this research, we can figure out if he would have better success with a Dwarf Norway Spruce (Picea abies, heat zones 8-1) instead.
+And yessiree, he will.

-Note that because the Norway Spruces are on the edge of the recommended heat zone for Burbank, CA, and we know they like their roots to remain cool and damp, a simple mulch applied in springtime can help that garden railroader maintain the dampness in the soil, keep the roots happy which will keep the Dwarf Norway Spruces happy.
+Now, because the Norway Spruces are on the edge of the recommended heat zone for Burbank, CA, and we know they like their roots to remain cool and damp, by planting it in part sun and adding a simple mulch each spring, Harold will have a much-easier time maintaining the dampness in the soil.
+The roots are kept happy, which will keep the Dwarf Norway Spruces happy, which keeps Harold happy, and everyone is happy!
+Hope you are too.

-Another email from Baton Rouge, Louisiana, asked whether the Mugo pines (Pinus mugo, heat zones 7-1) would work in his garden.
-The pines are really tough plants but, referencing the heat zone chart, they are just outside of the Louisiana heat zone 9, and are not recommended.
-There are just too many hot days for the Mugos to survive.
+Another example is from another miniature gardener from Baton Rouge, Louisiana.
+Lori asked whether the Mugo pines (Pinus mugo, heat zones 7-1) would work in her garden.
+The pines are really tough plants but, referencing the heat zone chart, they are just outside of the Louisiana heat zone 9, and are two-too many zones away to feel safe recommending them.
+There are just too many hot days for the Mugos to survive – in theory, however.

-Now, that said, gardening is a personal and sometimes, a very arbitrary hobby.
-What works for one gardener may not work for another.
-In each and every State, there are many microclimates and something as simple as a different garden bed on the shaded side of the house may be just fine for one conifer, but not for another wanting a different set of growing conditions.
+That said, gardening is a personal and sometimes, a very arbitrary hobby.
+What works for one gardener may not work for another in the same area.
+In each and every State, there are many micro-climates and something as simple as a different garden bed on the shaded side of the house may be just fine for one conifer, but not for another type that isn’t as adaptable.
+In the hot states, the air-movement is also a factor so by spacing out the conifer, or thinning out the shrub a little, the air will be able to move through the tree, help it breathe and stay cool.

 You can find out more about heat zones in The American Horticultural Society A-Z

 Encyclopedia of Garden Plants where they have comprehensive listing of (almost) any plant grown in the States today and the heat zones for each plant are within the individual listing.
-The latest version is the 2004 edition with an orange coneflower on the front cover.
 It is a truly wonderful reference book for the dedicated gardener.
+Mine lives in my desk drawer, ready for action at the flick of my wrist.
+I’ve marked off a lot of the plants, full-size and miniature, in the book so I can one place that I can go to remember what’s what.

 Online, you can find a more heat zone chart information from their website at: http://www.ahs.org/gardening-resources/gardening-maps/heat-zone-map.
-(It used to be searchable, if you are ordering plants from our store, we can help you look yours up for you.)
+It used to be searchable, but if you are ordering plants from our store, you should find the heat zone information in each miniature garden plant listing.

 As the golden rule suggests, choose right plant for the right place for the best success!

-See what we have in our online nursery here.
+See what we have in our online Miniature Garden Center Store here.